-This Chapter outlines the purpose of our AMP and details some key assumptions.
-It also presents our asset management framework (AMF) including objectives and responsibilities for asset management at all levels in our organisation.
+This chapter outlines the purpose of our AMP and the strategic pillars upon which we have built our strategic objectives.
+In turn our strategic objectives sets the framework for the asset management strategy.
+We also detail some key assumptions integral to our AMP investments, load forecasting, adoption of new technologies, and service delivery strategy.
+Our asset management framework (AMF), including objectives and responsibilities for asset management at all levels in our organisation is .